 7) Root, Subdomain/Subdirectory, or Page URL – 10%

 Did you know that it’s perfectly fine to simply use your URL in your anchor text?
-In fact, it’s the right thing to do for one tenth of your anchor text.
+In fact, it’s the right thing to do for one-tenth of your anchor text.
 Up to 10% of your incoming links should utilise the root domain, subdomain, or page URL in the anchor.
-This is often displayed in local directory listings and social media links.
+This is often displayed in local directory listings (used in Local SEO campaigns) and social media links.
 However, you can also add URL links to your author profile or video links.

 Here’s a handy table breaking down each of the seven types of anchor text you should be utilising: